Geozop/Furyband/readme.txt

 This is Furyband, based on the game Tales of Middle-Earth (version 2).
 ToME mods "Theme", "T-Plus", and more were assimilated into the base game.

+To play, either download CompiledWindows.zip and just run the program, or build code as follows:

 ----------------------------------------
 To build on MSVC for Windows:
 ----------------------------------------